-Commendation Serjeant Award
+Commendation Serjeant Award for Excellence in Drawing

 The ancient sultanate of Oman always maintained a delicate balance between the water drawn from the mountain ‘aflaj’, the desert wells, and its use.

 Drawing groundwater using diesel has made the remaining groundwater (now declared a national treasure) saline, sterilising the arid landscape.
 Water that isn’t supplied by inefficient desalination plants is imported, along with the food the land can no longer produce, widening the food gap and threatening the livelihoods of traditional farmers.
 This arrangement can only be sustained as long as it is funded by the finite supply of oil.

 Inspired by Omani mangroves, the labyrinthine roots of which are adapted to procure fresh water from brine, the programme is for a Seawater Greenhouse, combining architecture and natural site conditions to produce cool air and fresh water.
 This will form part of an apothecary producing the traditional herbal medicines of Oman.
 The programme however is a conjunction of tradition and modernity, as it sits atop a subterranean concrete world of labs and a seed vault designed to endure 500 years to safeguard of Oman’s plants (it is predicted that by the end of the century more than half of today’s existing plant species will be extinct) and advancement of plant based medicines to feed back into the apothecary.

 The building also provides much needed public space, in the form of palm gardens and sunken courtyards, which restores some geometry to the site, a stark plateau of reclaimed land amidst impressive geological formations.